grumbeard/powerx_frontend_4/README.md

 ## Extra Features
 1. User is automatically logged in on successful account registration
 2. UID is displayed at top of screen for debugging purposes (not a feature?)
+3. When movie titles are longer than 45 chars, they are truncated with "..." on the Home Page
+4. Movie backdrop image used in Movie Details page

 ## Main Learnings